WildLand Skills Camp

 What Do We Do At Camp?

 We strongly believe in learning by doing.
-Campers will have the choice to sleep in a tent provided or in their own hand-crafted shelters.
+Campers will have the choice to sleep in a provided tent or in their own hand-crafted shelters.
 If campers have a tent, feel free to bring that as well.
-The Outpost campsite is perched on a beautiful overlook of the St. Vrain River drainage with a backdrop of the Longs Peak and Rocky Mountain National Park.
-The Outpost is equipped with a lightning grounded, enclosed structure for storage and shelter in case of inclement weather, a fire pit and a latrine.
-Daily food and water drops will be made by support staff; campers will also have an opportunity to take a shower during the course of camp.
+The Outpost campsite is perched on a beautiful overlook of the St. Vrain River drainage with a backdrop of Longs Peak and Rocky Mountain National Park.
+The Outpost is equipped with a fire pit, a latrine, and a lightning grounded, enclosed structure for storage and shelter in case of inclement weather.
+Daily food and water drops will be made by support staff.
+Campers will also have an opportunity to take a shower during the course of camp.
 There is no electricity or running water at the Outpost.

 Help Sponsor Kids for Summer Camp